 City Position: Seattle opposes this legislation.
 Public Works Contracting HB 1466: Revising Alternative Public Works Contracting Procedures.
 Sponsor: Representative Kathy Haigh Co-Sponsors: Warnick, Dunshee, Fey, Kristiansen, Reykdal Summary: HB 1466 reauthorizes the alternative public works contracts and makes other changes recommended by the Capital Projects Advisory Review Board (CPARB).
 Status: HB 1466 passed the House unanimously, with 3 excused.
-The bill passed out of the Senate Governmental Operations Committee on March 26th and has been referred to Ways & Means.
+The bill passed out of the Ways & Means committee on April 9th and has been referred to the Rules committee.
 Companion Bill: SB 5349 Sponsor: Senator Bruce Dammeier Status: SB 5349 passed out of the Senate in a 49-0 vote.
-The bill was heard in the House Capital Budget Committee on March 8th and will be considered for a vote in committee on April 8th.
+The bill passed out of the House Capital Budget committee and has been referred to the Rules committee.
 Infrastructure SB 5378: Creating a six-year time frame for substantial building code amendments.
 Sponsors: Benton, Schoesler, Bailey, Carrell, Becker, Holmquist Newbry, Sheldon, Ericksen, Dammeier Summary: 5378 extends the time requirements so that substantial revisions to the building codes occur every six years instead of every 3 years.

 Status: SB 5378 passed out of the Senate in a 33-14 vote.
 The bill had a public hearing in the House Local Government Committee on March 19th, where a member of Seattle's Department of Planning and Development spoke.
 The bill was not considered for a committee vote, and therefore, the bill is officially dead this session.
 City Position: Seattle opposes this legislation.